fliebenberg/radix-account-tools-js/README.md

 This package provides basic functions to create accounts for the Radix network using javascript/typescript.
 Its aim is to serve as an example of how to do the basics but it is not a fool proof, production grade implementation.

+The code was created from examples provided by the Radix team and from my own trial and error.

 ### !
 IMPORTANT NOTE !

 It is your responsibility to make sure you manage the security of the accounts you will use in your application.
 This package should only serve as a guide of how accounts can be created.

+## Contributing to the code

+The code was created from examples provided by the Radix team and from my own trial and error.
+The idea is that this becomes a publicly maintained repository, so if you find any errors or would like to contribute in another way to the code or documentation, you are welcome to submit a pull request.

 ## Using the code in your project